wthorp/gosh/README.md

 1. Programatically create mapping from source code at runtime
     - Find the source code, alter it, compile it, and run it again
     - Requires only "safe" Go code, though the idea itself feels questionable
+    - Always requires Go source, or would require a special command to build and executable
     - Allows running unexported Go functions, making uppercase the intuitive way to define CLI calls
     - Allows access to code comments for reporting CLI usage
 2. Programatically create mapping via reflection at runtime